 Day 5: Huaraz - Pashpa - Ishinca Hut.
-After an early breakfast, we drive another 10 miles north to the turning that takes us to the village of Pashpa (3,563m/11.689 feet).
-Once in the village, our equipment and provisions are loaded onto donkeys and we begin the 8 mile trek towards base camp.
-This walk lasts about 5 hours and takes us through dense forests of native trees (polilepis), keeping the beautiful Ishinca river on our right.
-From the control station at the half-way point, we can admire the remarkable rock formations known as the Ishinca Towers.
-The Ishinca Hut is located in the wide upper valley at 4,390meters (14,402 feet).
+After an early breakfast, we'll drive another 10 miles north to the turning that takes us to the village of Pashpa (11,689 ft./3,563m).
+Once in the village, our equipment and provisions will be loaded onto donkeys.
+We'll begin the eight-mile trek toward Base Camp.
+This walk lasts about five hours and takes us through dense forests of native trees (polilepis), keeping the beautiful Ishinca River on our right.
+From the control station at the halfway point, we can admire the remarkable rock formations known as the Ishinca Towers.
+The Ishinca Hut is located in the wide upper valley at 14,402 feet (4,390m).
 From here, you can take in spectacular views over the snowy Urus, Palcaraju and Tocllaraju peaks, especially at sundown.

-Day 8: Rest day and preparation for the Ishinca climb.
-Overnight at the Ishinca Hut.
+Day 8: Rest day, and preparation for the Ishinca climb.

 Day 11: Rest day in Huaraz.

+Day 15: After breakfast, we'll head down to Cebollapampa (12,795 ft./ 3,900m).
 Those with limited time can return home on this day.

 Day 18: Summit day on Chopicalqui.
-From high camp, the usual route climbs steeply along the length of crevassed ground up to the elevated tapering south-western arête, which is made up of long traverses and short, steep sections.
-A little before the summit we meet two steep sections (50-55 degrees) linked by a traverse, although the actual difficulty varies season to season.
-A final aesthetic traverse following the crest of the ridge will take us to the incredibly beautiful summit (6,354m/20,848 feet) with fantastic views.
-After summiting, we descend to high camp.
+From High Camp, the usual route climbs steeply along the length of crevassed ground up to the elevated tapering southwestern arête, which is made up of long traverses and short, steep sections.
+A little before the summit, we'll meet two steep sections (50 to 55 degrees) linked by a traverse, although the actual difficulty varies season to season.
+A final aesthetic traverse following the crest of the ridge will take us to the incredibly beautiful summit (20,848 ft./6,354m) with fantastic views.
+After summiting, we'll descend to High Camp.